DAW Integration Guide

 Audio Preview

-Logic Pro does not allow plugins to play audio when playback is stopped.
-For this reason, the Vovious Preview Function does not work in Logic Pro.
-Hopefully, there will be an exception for Vovious in Logic Pro in the near future, as there is for some other plugins.
-If this is the case, we will inform you here!
+In general, Logic does not allow plugins to play audio when playback is stopped.
+For this reason, the Vovious preview function does not work in Logic.
+Logic makes an exception for a few plugins.
+This exception is implemented (hard-coded) in the Logic app.
+We hope to get an exception for Vovious in Logic soon.
+If this happens, we will let you know here!

 Working With Multiple Tracks